 - Negative constructive feedback: Your method will not yield positive results.
 You should incorporate one’s developed by your mates.

 Now that we are acquainted with the idea of constructive feedback, let us dig deep into why these are important and how they can contribute to a company’s success.

 Importance Of Constructive Feedback

-- Initiates a communication channel: Often, employees end up being caged at the ground level because of zero communication between the authorities and the subordinated.
+- Initiates a communication channel: Often, employees end up being caged at the ground level because of zero communication between the authorities and the subordinates.
 Feedback helps in removing such barriers to the free flow of communication.

-- Promotes personal and professional growth: Constructive feedback usually focuses on positive criticism and helps both the parties to see what they can change to improve their focus and results.
+- Promotes personal and professional growth: Constructive feedback usually focuses on positive criticism and helps both parties to see what they can change to improve their focus and results.

 - Helps in developing a healthy work environment: A healthy work environment is said to be developed when everyone focuses on bringing the best to the table and when there’s no barrier to communication and feedback.